Music

 - At the start of each unit, a song is taught to the class and they are filmed as a preliminary assessment preforming this.
 This filmed assessment is then carried out at the end of the unit to evidence the progression that the children have made.

-- Last year, we took part in our first World Music Day.
+- Every year, we took part in World Music Day.
 This was a planned opportunity to teach about the history of music.

 - During the summer term, each phase carries out a composer study.
 This is an opportunity for the children to research and find out about a modern British composer.

-- We provide further opportunities to develop the music outside the curriculum by Big Sing, LSMA Christmas Concert, school choir.
+- We provide further opportunities to develop the music outside the curriculum by our links with ArtForms in Leeds.

 Impact